sharika-anjum/sharika-anjum/README.md

 <H4>As an aspiring engineer in Electronics and communication, I am cultivating my skills in the technical fields.</H4>

 <H4>I'm passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include Python,C,C++ and Java.I was selected as a student scholar of Legrand Group. </H4>
+Some technologies I enjoy working with include Python,C,C++ and Java.I'm presently the student scholar of Legrand Group (since 2018). </H4>

 <H5> Find me around the web 🌎: